 Pamela Sneed’s prose and poetry can reach out and grab you.
 They did me.

-She reads four poems from her new memoir, Funeral Diva, on this week’s Out in the Bay and shares some of her life story.
-Funeral Diva, published by San Francisco’s City Lights, is a powerful collection of poems and prose described as a “coming of age in New York City during the late 1980s.”
+She reads four poems from her memoir, Funeral Diva, on this week’s Out in the Bay and shares some of her life story.
+Funeral Diva, published by San Francisco’s City Lights Publishers, is a powerful collection of poems and prose described as a “coming of age in New York City during the late 1980s.”

 Funeral Diva chronicles Sneed’s life as a proud Black lesbian and the impact of the AIDS pandemic on Black queer life.
 It’s also a courageous commentary about today’s COVID pandemic, divisive politics and pervasive social inequities.